omny-link/omny-link/cust-mgmt/README.md

 Releases
 --------

+0.7.0 - 4 Jun 15

+    - #55 Add REST API documentation via Swagger feature Omny Link
+    - #54 Move marketing fields to own section ...
+      enhancement Gardenatics Firm Gains
+    - #53 Spurious 'Cannot save yet' message on initial load bug Gardenatics Firm Gains
+    - #52 Change icon for 'Jump to notes' to paperclip enhancement Gardenatics
+    - #51 Only show migration message on records migrated into Omny Gardenatics
+    - #50 Changes to budget
+      enhancement Gardenatics
+    - #49 Move 'do not call' and 'do not email'
+      7 days ago
+    - #46 Town field not being saved (3rd address field) bug Gardenatics Firm Gains
+    - #44 Ensure contact form is hidden when results open bug Gardenatics
+    - #42 Search to include Town, County, Country in addition to current support Nile and York
+    - #40 Filter on stage
+      Gardenatics Nile and York
+    - #39 Load customer data
+      Nile and York
+    - #22 Need feedback for adding Note, Document etc. that auto-save enhancement
+    - #11 Need more feedback when Search has no results enhancement Firm Gains

+0.6.0 - 19 May 15

+    - #43 Better field validation
+    enhancement Gardenatics Firm Gains
+    - #35 Expose 'do not email' and 'do not call' flags in enhancement Gardenatics
+    - #34 Trouble adding new record with space in surname bug Gardenatics
+    - #32 'Omny Bar'
+    feature
+    - #31 Budget (and other?) fields not using the number formatting Gardenatics
+    - #25 Need way for 'office' users to start workflow enhancement Gardenatics
+    - #24 On adding a Note (tabbing away) focus changes unexpectedly Gardenatics
+    - #23 Last updated is too narrowly defined Gardenatics Firm Gains
+    - #19 Implement gravatar instead of username enhancement Gardenatics Firm Gains
+    - #18 Delete needs to be 'logical' not 'physical' Gardenatics Firm Gains
+    - #16 Valuation is not populating AdWords information bug Firm Gains
+    - #15 Merge detection is not working bug Firm Gains

 0.4.0 - 13 Apr 15

     - #3 Powered by Omny logo getting in front of the open/close arrow button